cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 We support [identity provider-initiated single sign-on (SSO)](/getting-started/glossary/#idp-initiated-sso) based on the [Security Assertion Markup Language](/getting-started/glossary/#security-assertion-markup-language) 2.0 (SAML 2.0) protocol.
 SAML-based SSO is available to all [PtaaS tiers](https://www.cobalt.io/pentest-pricing).

 Navigate to your identity provider, and select the Cobalt app to authenticate.
-This affects the following roles:
+SAML SSO affects the following roles:

 {{% owner-member-team-member %}}